 - As the alt text of an image

 You can organize products by adding them to categories.
 There are 2 ways to create categories:

 - In the Categories field in a Product Collection item.

 You can delete or archive a product or category from the Collection item’s settings page.
 You can also duplicate a product to quickly create a similar product.

 In some cases, like when you’ve started with an Ecommerce template, you may want to delete a large number of products to replace them with your own products.
 To do that you can use bulk actions, just like with CMS Collections, to select multiple products.
 You can do this with Categories Collection items as well.
 Bulk actions also let you set Collection items to draft, archive Collection items, or stage drafted Collection items for publish.

 You can also export your products and save a backup of them in CSV format.

-You can update any product or category at any time, then choose to stage it for publishing, publish it immediately, or save it as a draft to unpublish it on the next site-wide publish.
+You can update any Product or Category Collection item at any time, then choose to stage it for publishing, publish it immediately, or save it as a draft to unpublish it on the next site-wide publish.

-You can also import your products automatically using a CSV file, or by integrating with external sources using services like Zapier or the Webflow API.
+You can also import your products using a CSV file or by integrating with external sources using services like Zapier or the Webflow API.

 The following items count toward the item limit under your Ecommerce site plan: